ABCRepository/Repository/README.md

 This repository contains:

-**1. REMEDY Tool** -  The REMEDY Tool, which includes ETM-Executor (related to SysMLEvolverExecutor.java)  and ETM-Evolver (related to DiagramUpdaterUtil.java) for enabling the execution and evolution of the ETM;
+**1. REMEDY Tool** -  The REMEDY Tool, which includes ETM-Executor and ETM-Evolver for enabling the execution and evolution of the ETM;

 **2. MEDY Profiles** - The MEDY Profiles define three profiles to distinguish three types of variables, two types of operations, and three behaviors;